whiteinge/eseth/2006/firefox-boxen-hopping.md

 The terminal environment is easy to keep up-to-date and synced between disparate computers due to the wonders of scripting and so-called [dotfiles](https://github.com/whiteinge/dotfiles).
-Firefox, on the other hand, isn\'t as simple to keep consistent.
+Firefox, on the other hand, isn't as simple to keep consistent.
 I tend to be a purist when it comes to extending most software, I dislike installing extensions or plug-ins especially when each new release of the base program requires updates to the add-on.
 Although Firefox is fairly decent at